 Arduino® Shields compatibility

-This is the first time that a UDOO board doesn't present the standard Arduino® Pinout, however, you can use the UDOO BOLT I/O Expansion Board to have the standard Arduino® Pinout and use the all the Arduino® shields you want.
+This is the first time that a UDOO board doesn't present the standard Arduino® Pinout, however, an esternal accessory is in design to let you use the UDOO BOLT I/O Expansion Board to have the standard Arduino® Pinout and use the all the Arduino® shields you want.